phoenixiyer/techdebt-insight/README.md

 > * Replace the prioritization function if needed
 > * Turn AI detection on/off or change signals

-This is a **framework for visibility** that AI can reason over — not a maturity scorecard.
+This is a **framework for visibility** that AI can reason over, not a maturity scorecard.

 ## 📊 Outputs